save on energy costs

 Welcome to our annual state rankings report

 Hey folks!
 2016 was a hell of a year, huh?
-Nowhere was that statement more true than in the industry.
+Nowhere was that statement more true than in the solar industry.
 We’ve been through the ringer this year, with some big victories and big defeats.

-We began the year with an extension to the all-important Federal Investment Tax Credit, which served to put a lot of long-term fears to rest across the industry.
+We began the year with an extension to the all-important Federal Solar Investment Tax Credit, which served to put a lot of long-term fears to rest across the industry.
 That was good start, but it didn’t last long.

 Almost at the same time, Nevada did away with its formerly-excellent net metering policies, setting the tone for a year full of contentious fights over how utility companies should pay homeowners for the they produce.